BWeng20/jSVG/README.md

 the draw-resolution on the fly if the user moves the app from on screen to another.
 Fixed bitmaps will get blurry.

-Using vector graphics for the actual drawing has no issue with it.
+If vector graphics are used for the drawing, this is no issue.

-Nevertheless, ShapePointer has a method to export a BufferedImage that can be used this way (and can also be written to file via ImageIO).
+Nevertheless, ShapePainter has a method to export a BufferedImage that can be used this way (and can also be written to file via ImageIO).
 The Screenshots here are produced this way.